Thoregon/ThoregonWiki/wiki/howtos/persistence.md

     universe.galaxies

-Every developer has to register at least one namespace where the data of the app or component will be stored
+Every developer/publisher has to register at least one namespace where the data of the app or component will be stored

     universe.galaxies.thatsme